 As we’ve extensively covered here on the blog, search is crucial to any event organizer’s digital marketing strategy.

-At ShowClix, we build our event pages with up-to-date schema.org markup and sensible architecture to help your event pages rise to the top when someone searches for you.
+At ShowClix, we build our event listings with up-to-date schema.org markup and sensible architecture to help your event listings rise to the top when someone searches for you.
 There’s one more piece to the puzzle when it comes to optimizing your search placement, however, and it’s a significant one: your URL.

 In this example, because of the way crawlers interpret URLs, it would be less likely to read your page as relevant to “My Frosty Beer Festival 2015” and more likely to read it as “myfrostybeerfestival2015.”
 See the difference?